SantiM01/Senior-Project/NFL 2019 season.md

 ## Scatter to show the individual rush plays vs all plays for each player
 ![rush_vs_total_plays_scatter_for_all](https://github.com/user-attachments/assets/e0f38663-86a6-46a4-8796-2fc787769b08)

+This scatter plot compares rushing touchdowns to total plays for each quarterback.
+Most players are near the bottom, indicating that many QBs have little to no rushing touchdowns.
+This highlights which quarterbacks are more effective at scoring on the ground versus those who rely mostly on passing or other offensive plays.

 ## Overall pass plays vs total plays for single player
 ![passplays_vs_totalplays](https://github.com/user-attachments/assets/f7c64824-5aed-439d-86c5-280b12cc8062)